 Being able to change the time between check in’s if workers are going into a situation they deem high risk is important.
 The Ok Alone app gives lone workers the control to choose their next check-in time and make it shorter.
 They can select the appropriate time in 10-minute increments.
 Once the shortened cycle is complete, the system resets to the normal pre-set check-in frequency.

 In order to avoid alerts that workers have not checked in monitors (those monitoring the workers) can set up start/end shift reminders.
 These can be applied to an individual worker’s rota for the day, week, month or even year.

 The reminders occur 5-30 minutes (time chosen by monitor) after a shift should have started or ended to remind the worker to either start or end their shift.
 If the shift start/end is missed, the lone worker will receive an sms, email or phone call reminding them to use Ok Alone.

 4. Worker Location Monitoring

-Ok Alone’s lone worker app provides location monitoring with GPS coordinates that can give a worker’s real time location in an emergency.
+Ok Alone’s lone worker solution provides location monitoring with GPS coordinates that can give a worker’s real time location in an emergency.
 There are a few options that workers can choose between: High, Normal, Non GPS and Off.
 The High setting allows the app to use a phone’s GPS to provide the most accurate location.